-In 2021, the typical consumer in the USA spends 161 minutes per day on a mobile device.
+Last year, the typical consumer in the USA has spent 161 minutes per day on a mobile device.

 Why do we need mobile SEO with laptops and PCs still around?
 Simple.
 Just like laptops and PCs, phones aren’t going anywhere.
 Pretty much everyone has a phone these days, which is how mobile devices drive nearly half of global Internet traffic.
 No site owner worth their salt can ignore that.

 Because traffic means sales.

 That’s why optimization for mobile devices is a must.
 The question is, how to be good at it?

 Mobile SEO (and SEO in general) lives or dies by the user experience.
 There’s only one real secret to it: make your site easy to use on mobile devices, which makes mobile SEO mostly technical in nature.
 That’s not to say the rest of SEO like keywords, backlinks and competitor analysis aren’t part of it; we’ll just focus on what makes SEO for mobile devices special.